 Short for multi-user, multi-input, multi-output, MU-MIMO is an expansion in how bandwidth is allocated to connected devices.
 Previously, devices would get the bandwidth they need in a queue, though it wouldn’t be something you noticed unless there was a slowdown or buffering amidst a lot of network traffic.

 When the router and connected devices both support MU-MIMO, bandwidth is prioritized equally and simultaneously.
 This is better suited to handling demanding devices and applications because the signal is constant for each one of them, rather than briefly having to wait for bandwidth.
 This means heavier tasks, like multiple 4K streams with online gaming, can happen all at once without compromising the speed of any of the others.

 The technology is relatively new to the market.
 More routers are starting to support it, while devices are catching up.
-That makes it a future-proofing feature that will be more relevant and important in 2017 and beyond when it will be a common standard.
+There is wider support for it in devices launched in 2018 and 2019, making it a more common standard.

 All routers come equipped with some form of encryption technology, such as WEP and WPA, which scrambles messages over wireless networks so they can’t be read by anyone who might be looking.
 This is the technology that also underlines your password-protected setup and the guest network access you may have set up for enhanced security.